Safe Harbor 401(k): the 2023 guide for business owners

 Safe Harbor plans require that you contribute to your employees retirement 401(k) accounts in one of two forms: a match or a nonelective contribution.
 This requirement is important because it can help increase savings.
 According to a recent survey, more than half of Americans feel they haven’t saved enough for retirement.

 In exchange for letting your plan automatically satisfy most nondiscrimination testing, you’ll have to follow some rules to make sure your plan benefits all your company’s employees.

 If these requirements are at all confusing, we’d be happy to help.
 Schedule a quick consult to get hands-on help setting up your 401(k).

 Requirements for a Safe Harbor 401(k)

 This is what the matching and nonelective contributions would look like for an employee under the three different Safe Harbor formulas.
-The employee in this case is Winterfell Consulting’s Jon Snow, who earned $150,000 of income on his W-2 form during the plan year:
+The employee in this case earned $150,000 of eligible compensation during the year.

 Additional Safe Harbor requirements

 Making contributions to your employees’ 401(k) is the most notable Safe Harbor requirement, but there are additional rules surrounding when and how you offer your plan.

 Safe Harbor deadlines